Love Live! Nijigasaki Gakuen School Idol Doukoukai

-Clarifying my rating system: Obviously I am constrained by the reality that the typical SIMKL user doesn't rate below 8 if they liked the show.
-My number key below is an attempt to parse the small differences between 7 and 8, 8 and 9, & 9 and 10.
-When I rate, I consider my own enjoyment, the characterization, the plot, the appearance of the animation and occasionally the soundtrack - in roughly that order.
-A show will lose at least 1 point for presence of deal-breaker tropes (for example, comedic pedophilia), and more if the trope(s) ruined my enjoyment.
+Clarifying my Anime rating system: My number key below is an attempt to parse the small differences between 5 and 6, 7 and 8, & 9 and 10.
+When I rate, I consider my own enjoyment, the characterization and the plot, the appearance of the animation, and occasionally the soundtrack - in roughly that order.
+An anime will lose at least 1 point for presence of deal-breaker tropes (for example, comedic pedophilia), and more if the trope(s) ruined my enjoyment.
 On the other hand, it will gain at least 1 point for artistry in animation or sound.

-7: There are two types of 7s.
-7A: I watched at least part of it, and may have stopped due to not liking the plot twists, character derailment, etc. In this case, it started out with a higher score and slipped over time.
-7B: I watched the whole show, but recognize deal-breaker tropes in it, and I'm unlikely to rewatch.
-It just wasn't enjoyable enough to forgive its flaws.
-For both 7s, there would be huge caveats to any recommendation.
+Cautious Recommending: 5: In this case, it started out with a higher score and slipped over time... because I normally don't watch anything that I would score below 6, except for movies (small time commitment).
+6: I may or may not have watched the whole show, but I recognize deal-breaker issues in it, and I'm unlikely to rewatch.
+It just wasn't enjoyable enough for me to forgive its flaws.
+There would be huge caveats to any recommendation.

-8: There are two types of 8s.
-8A: Not my thing, but usually I at least respect it.
+Likely to Recommend: 7: Not my thing, but usually I at least respect it.
 Generally, I didn't like it enough to think I would rewatch it, but also didn't see huge problems in the plot, characterizations, etc. and thought it was worth finishing.
-8B: I had a good time watching it, but it didn't move me the way a 9 or a 10 does; it's possible that over time I would upgrade it to a 9 if I liked it more on reflection.
-I'd consider it mostly harmless to view, with the occasional caveat.
-For both 8s, I would recommend the show to the right audience.
+I might suggest it to someone if I know they like the specific sub-genre or other work by the studio.
+8: I had a good time watching it, but it didn't move me the way a 9 or a 10 does; it's possible that over time I would upgrade it if I liked it more on reflection.
+I would be willing to rewatch it.
+I'd recommend it with the occasional caveat.

 You can paste URL of the image inside